Flow past a sphere translating along the axis of a rotating fluid: Revisiting numerically Maxworthy's experiments: Problem formulation and numerical setup

 \subsection{Computational aspects}

 The computations are carried out with the second-order in-house finite volume code JADIM developed at IMFT.
 The spatial discretization of the velocity and pressure fields is performed on a staggered grid.
 Time integration of (\ref{NS}) is achieved by combining a third-order Runge-Kutta scheme for advective and Coriolis terms with a semi-implicit Crank-Nicolson scheme for viscous terms.
 Incompressibility is satisfied at the end of each time step through a projection method.
 The accuracy of the complete time-integration scheme is second order \citep{Calmet1997}. \\ The boundary conditions are summarised in figure \ref{fig:num_set}.
-A uniform velocity $U_\infty \bf{e}_z$ is imposed on the upstream and lateral boundaries.
-The no-slip condition $\mathbf{U} = \mathbf{0}$ is enforced at the sphere surface, while on the flow axis the velocity components obey
+A uniform velocity $U_\infty \bf{e}_z$ is imposed on the upstream and lateral boundaries. {{Since the reference frame translates and rotates with the sphere,}} the no-slip condition $\mathbf{U} = \mathbf{0}$ is enforced at the sphere surface, while on the flow axis the velocity components obey

-Last, the non-reflecting condition described by \cite*{magnaudet_accelerated_1995} is used on the downstream boundary.
+{{Hence, only the axial velocity is nonzero on the axis and its normal derivative vanishes there.}} Last, the non-reflecting condition described by \cite*{magnaudet_accelerated_1995} is used on the downstream boundary.
 In short, the first (second) normal derivative of the tangential (normal) velocity component is set to zero on this boundary, together with the second-order cross-derivative of the pressure. \\ Since the axial sphere motion generates nonzero components of the Coriolis force, inertial waves take place when the Rossby number is small enough.
 These waves, whose wavelength is proportional to $U_\infty/\Omega$, are emitted by the sphere and propagate downstream and outwards.
 Therefore, they are not `naturally' evacuated from the computational domain.
 To prevent their energy from accumulating near the outer boundary, we add a sponge layer that progressively damps them without creating any reflection within the domain.
-For this purpose, we use the Rayleigh damping technique \citep{slinn_model_1998} which consists in replacing in this layer the exact velocity field $\mathbf{U}$ with the damped surrogate $\overline{\mathbf{U}}$ defined as
+For this purpose, we use the Rayleigh damping technique \citep{slinn_model_1998} which consists in replacing in this layer the exact velocity field $\mathbf{U}$ with the damped surrogate $\mathbf{U}^*$ defined as

 where $\mathbf{U}_0$ is some reference velocity reached by the flow close to the boundary, and $\alpha \in [0, 1]$ is a damping parameter.
 We select $\mathbf{U}_0 = U_{\infty} \mathbf{e}_z$ and $ \alpha(\zeta) = \exp [ - 6.125 \left( \zeta / L_{sl} \right)^2 ]$, with $L_{sl}$ the thickness of the sponge layer and $\zeta$ the local distance from the relevant outer boundary.
 We choose $L_{sl}$ such that at least five cells stand in the sponge layer, which was found sufficient to damp efficiently the inertial waves while limiting the thickness of this specific region within which the numerical solution is unphysical.
 The quality of the solutions provided by the present code in association with the above sponge layer technique may be appreciated in the work of \cite*{zhang_core_2019} in the context of internal waves radiated by a sphere settling in a stratified fluid.
 A sketch of the computational domain specifying the treatment applied to each boundary is shown in figure \ref{fig:num_set}.